 soil additive made from pulverized limestone or chalk."

-limestone and chalk is NOT hydrated lime and is NOT the right lime to
+limestone or chalk is NOT hydrated lime and is NOT the right lime to

 use in masonry work.
 Pulverized limestone and chalk is not the same as